Amy, from near Penzance, West Cornwall, is a multi award-winning flautist, clarinettist and saxophonist now based in Northamptonshire.

 Amy was delighted to be invited to play flute as part of multi-Grammy award winning American trumpeters Terrance Blanchard's band "The Inner City Ensemble" during their UK 2016 tour.

-2017 has been full of exciting opportunities, including performing gigs at the North Sea Jazz Festival in Rotterdam, Holland and in Antwerp with the incredible Matthew Herbert Big Band.
+2017 was full of exciting opportunities, including performing gigs at the North Sea Jazz Festival in Rotterdam, Holland and in Antwerp with the incredible Matthew Herbert Big Band.
 Amy also performed in Sweden this year with American banjoist Cynthia Sayers International Band “Women of the World”.

 In September 2017, the Amy Roberts/John Hallam Band were voted "Band of the Year" by Rochdale Jazz Society!

-During November 2017 Amy will be performing at the London Jazz Festival as part of a Dectet run by Issie Barrett, called ‘Interchange’, which includes the UK’s finest female contemporary jazz musicians.
+During November 2017 Amy performed at the London Jazz Festival as part of a Dectet run by Issie Barrett, called ‘Interchange’, which includes the UK’s finest female contemporary jazz musicians.

 North Sea Jazz Festival (NL)